12 Ways to Improve Life After Rehab for Addiction

 2. Follow Your Recommended Discharge Plan

-Sometimes called an “exit plan” or a “recovery plan,” a discharge plan from treatment can serve as a set of blueprints that provides guidance and directions for moving forward in your new life in recovery.
+Sometimes called an “exit plan” or a “recovery plan,” a discharge plan is a blueprint that outlines how to prepare for life after rehab.

-A well-designed discharge plan should include recommendations from your treatment team, scheduled follow-ups, along with support information and contact numbers.
+A well-designed discharge plan should include recommendations from your treatment team and scheduled follow-ups, along with support information and contact numbers.

 3. Reconnect With Family

-With addiction, the people we inadvertently hurt the most are those that care about us dearly, our families.
-Post-treatment recovery is often the perfect time to reach out to our loved ones who we may have hurt and explain ourselves.
+With addiction, the people we inadvertently hurt the most are those that care about us dearly – our families.
+Life after rehab treatment is the perfect time to reach out to family and friends who we may have hurt to explain our recovery.

 This may include a conversation about how we hurt them and, if appropriate, apologizing for that.
 It is also a good time to tell them that we want their support and love as we work to heal.

 While some people who attend rehab may be able to return home after treatment, others cannot.
-This is because “home” may have been a toxic or chaotic environment that’s not conducive to lasting recovery.
+This is because “home” may have been a toxic or chaotic environment that is not conducive to lasting recovery.

-Well-established treatment centers often provide access to sober living facilities, but even if they don’t provide that post-treatment, most will help their outgoing patients find suitable housing in clean living communities or other available and appropriate housing programs.
+Some well-established treatment centers provide access to sober living homes, but even if they don’t offer that, many will help their outgoing patients find suitable housing in clean living communities or other legitimate housing programs.

 The length of time a person spends in treatment will vary, usually between 30 to 90 days.
 While that might sound like a long time, it’s really just the beginning of a recovery process that needs to continue.

-Arranging to see a therapist on a regular basis before fully exiting rehab is an excellent way to start life in a more independent setting.
+Arranging to see a therapist on a regular basis before fully completing rehab is an excellent way to start life in a more independent setting.

-A well-suited therapist should be familiar with the recovery process and may even be the same person a patient saw while in rehab, or one referred to them by their treatment team or another source.
+A well-suited therapist should be familiar with the recovery process and may even be the same person a patient saw while in rehab, or one referred to them by their treatment team.

 6. Join a Support Group and Attend Meetings

-Support groups, whether the are organizations like Alcoholics Anonymous, Narcotics Anonymous, or non-religious, science-based groups like SMART Recovery can be vitally important for recovery.
+Support groups, whether they are organizations like Alcoholics Anonymous, Narcotics Anonymous, or non-religious, science-based groups like SMART Recovery Groups can be vitally important for recovery.

-First, attending support group meetings provides people in recovery with clear and present evidence that they are not alone in struggling with a disease that many people don’t understand.
+First, attending support group meetings provides people in recovery with clear and present evidence that they are not alone in struggling with an addiction that many people don’t understand.

 Second, being involved in a support group and having the opportunity to share ongoing challenges and being heard can decrease the chances of relapse.